Clean Energy Summit Africa – an insider’s view

 - Project development times in utility scale projects are lengthy.
 To gain traction in the market faster, commercial & industrial (C&I) clients can be an attractive alternative.

 - More and more solutions based on power purchase agreements are being sought by the market in both utility scale and C&I segments.

-Personally, I see education as key to overcoming some of these problems.
-Sharing knowledge of standards, best practices and available solutions is crucial to accelerating growth in all areas of the industry.
+Personally, I see education as the key to overcoming some of these problems.
+Sharing knowledge of standards, best practices, and available solutions is crucial to accelerating growth in all areas of the industry.
 And even more, it will help the customers to understand how solar solutions can be used for their business or industry.

 Do you see Accra as a clean energy hub?
 Will it become one?